pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 ### Configure the server

-As `pydio` user, call the configure command:
+As `pydio` user, call the `configure` command:

 ```sh
 sudo su - pydio
 cells configure
 ```

 If you choose `Browser install` at the first prompt, you can access the configuration wizard at `https://<YOUR PUBLIC IP>:8080` after accepting the self-signed certificate.
-(Insure the port 8080 is free and not blocked by the firewall).
+(Insure the port `8080` is free and not blocked by a firewall).

 You can also finalise the configuration from the command line by answering the few questions.